- WHO WE ARE

 Although we do our best to secure your information, we do not promise, and you should not expect, that your personal information will always remain secure.
 We may suspend your use of our services if we suspect or detect any breach of security.
 If you believe that your account or information is no longer secure, please notify us immediately.

-We retain your personal information for 3 months following account deletion.
-This allows us to restore your account in the event that your account deletion was accidental or you change your mind.
+We retain your personal information for 3 months following account deactivation.
+This allows us to restore your account in the event that your account deactivation was accidental or you change your mind.
 After 3 months, we delete or anonymize (for statistical and product research purposes) your information.

 There are certain exceptions that cause us to retain your information beyond our normal procedure.
 Namely:

 - To comply with applicable law (for instance, some “traffic data” is kept for one year to comply with statutory data retention obligations)

 - For our legitimate business interests, such as fraud prevention and enhancing users’ safety and security (for example, information may need to be kept to prevent a user who was banned for unsafe behaviour or security incidents from opening a new account)

 - An outstanding issue, claim, or dispute requires us to keep the relevant information until it is resolved